 Revenues from gift cards are deferred and recognized when the cards are redeemed.
 The Company's gift cards have no expiration date.
 The Company recognizes revenue from unredeemed gift cards, otherwise known as breakage, when the likelihood of redemption becomes remote and under circumstances that comply with any applicable state escheatment laws.
 To determine when redemption is remote, the Company analyzes an aging of unredeemed cards (based on the date the card was last used or the activation date if the card has never been used) and compares that information with historical redemption trends.
-The Company uses a historical redemption rate to recognize breakage on unredeemed gift cards.
+The Company uses this historical redemption rate to recognize breakage on unredeemed gift cards over the redemption period.
 The Company does not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions used to determine the timing of recognition of gift card revenues.
-As of December 31, 2017 and 2016, the total amount of deferred revenue on gift cards was

-\$971,000 and \$1,273,000, respectively, of which \$274,000 and \$261,000 was recognized into revenue during the three months ended March 31, 2018 and 2017, respectively.
-At March 31, 2018, the total amount of deferred revenue on gift cards was \$1,043,000.
+As of June 30, 2018 and December 31, 2017, the total amount of deferred revenue on gift cards was \$992,000 and \$971,000, respectively.
+The Company recognized \$435,000 and \$390,000 of deferred gift card revenue during the three months ended June 30, 2018 and 2017, respectively, and \$761,000 and \$651,000 during the six months ended June 30, 2018 and 2017, respectively.